BS/MS Dual Degree Clinical Dental Hygiene Leader Program

 - Please see http://www.umaryland.edu/ois for rules and regulations regarding international students.

-- Applicants born outside the U.S. and who have never attended a U.S. college or university must demonstrate English language proficiency.
+- Applicants whose native language is not English must demonstrate English language proficiency.
 Test of English as a Foreign Language (TOEFL) is required.
 Results should be sent to the Office of Admissions and Student Affairs.
 The code number is 5848.

 TOEFL scores must be between 80-85 iBT (internet based test), 550 paper based or 213 computer based to be considered for the dental hygiene program here at the University of Maryland Baltimore.